freenas/docker-images/unifi/README.md

-#### Docker container for the Ubiquiti Networks UniFi Controller software w/FreeNAS metadata
+#### Docker container for the Ubiquiti Networks UniFi Controller software with FreeNAS metadata

 ## This container will work on FreeNAS and non-FreeNAS docker implementations